 Graduates of this program are eligible to take the National Veterinary Technician Examination (NVTE).
 BRCC distance education graduates have a 100% pass rate on the licensing exam.

 BRCC’s Veterinary Technology Distance Education program is fully accredited by the American Veterinary Medical Association.

-Contact Sandra Hatcher for more information or for a Veterinary Technology application packet, send your name and address to firstname.lastname@example.org.
+Contact Catherine Rosenberg for more information at email@example.com or download a Veterinary Technology application packet.